guptaanu412/example-course-specs/README.md

 ## Conclusion

-This process is described as a one-way flow, but in practice, you will loop back repeatedly as each stage informs you of something you overlooked.
+As stated in the introduction, this process is described as a one-way flow, but in practice you will loop back repeatedly as each stage informs you of something you overlooked.
 Similarly,
 you may add, move, or remove some specific lesson items after you begin writing exercises